 - When the rice is precooked to your liking, immediately spread it out on a wide surface, then score with a wooden spoon in a cross-hatch pattern it to help it cool even faster.

-Finishing Risotto
+Finishing and Serving the Risotto

 Chef Susan Avello